 Simplify your life, increase productivity and support your desire to lead a fulfilling and meaningful life with a healthy daily routine.

-Our coaching approach in the Keto Collective goes way beyond a ketogenic diet.
+Our coaching approach in the Keto & Carnivore Collective goes way beyond a keto diet or carnivore diet.
 We look at all aspects of a well-rounded life.
 Diet is an important tool to leverage and is heavily influential in the way we feel, function and perceive the world.
 Stress management, light exposure, and daily movement are other aspects we address as well.

 For myself and many clients, planning out an “ideal day” helps to visually solidify goals, reinforce new habits, facilitate a work-family relationship and guide us to realistic accomplishments.

 At the end of each month, spend one night reflecting on all that happened and write out a plan for the coming 4 weeks.
 Set goals for the month, detail your most important projects, meal plan, and brain storm homeschool related outings and activities (as needed).

 Join the Journey!

 Sign up to get Primal Edge Health news, videos and podcasts

 This post may contain affiliate links.
 Primal Edge Health LLC may receive a small commission at no extra cost to you for any orders made through these links.
 All thoughts and opinions are our own and we never promote something we wouldn’t use ourselves.

 If you are like me and tend to go full force into something with unrealistic expectations and struggle to shake feeling of failure when projects don’t happen you think they should, take a breath.